-Auto-sync - Checkmark to turn off Auto-sync when Battery saver is activated.
+Auto-sync: Checkmark to turn off Auto-sync when Battery saver is activated.

-Wi-Fi - Checkmark to turn off Wi-Fi if data is not in use when Battery saver is activated.
+Wi-Fi: Checkmark to turn Wi-Fi off when data is not being used while Battery saver is activated.

-Bluetooth - Checkmark to turn off Bluetooth if it's not connected to a device when Battery saver is activated.
+Bluetooth: Checkmark to turn Bluetooth off when not connected while Battery saver is activated.

-Vibrate on touch - Checkmark to turn off touch feedback when Battery saver is activated.
+Vibrate on tap: Checkmark to turn off touch feedback when Battery saver is activated.

-Brightness - Checkmark to adjust the screen brightness when Battery saver is activated.
-Tap the Settings icon to set the brightness level.
+Brightness: Checkmark to reduce the screen brightness when Battery saver is activated.
+Tap the Settings icon 🌣 to change the setting.

-Screen timeout - Checkmark to adjust the screen timeout when Battery saver is activated.
-Tap the Settings icon to set the time.
+Screen timeout: Checkmark to reduce the screen timeout when Battery saver is activated.
+Tap the Settings icon 🌣 to change the setting.